CADSGmbH/psimpl/README.txt

              routines; moved all functions related to distance calculations to the math namespace
-10-12-2010 - Fixed a bug in the perpendicular distance routine
+10-12-2010 - Fixed a bug in the perpendicular distance routine 24-02-2010 - Added Opheim simplification, and functions for computing positional
+             errors due to simplification; renamed simplify_douglas_peucker_alt
+             to simplify_douglas_peucker_n
 --------------------------------------------------------------------------------
 'psimpl' is licensed under the Mozilla Public License Version 1.1 (MPL), see the accompanying LICENSE.txt file.
 Alternatively a copy of this license may be obtained from http://www.mozilla.org/MPL/.
 --------------------------------------------------------------------------------
-'psimpl' was originally released on The Code Project as part of the article 'Polyline Simplification': http://www.codeproject.com/KB/recipes/PolylineSimplification.aspx
+'psimpl' is hosted at SourceForge: http://sourceforge.net/projects/psimpl/ Originally psimpl was released as part of the article 'Polyline Simplification' at The Code Project: http://www.codeproject.com/KB/recipes/PolylineSimplification.aspx

 ================================================================================